nfelnlp/toolboxd/README.md

 The three columns are `[movie title],[network rating],[network number of logs]`.

 `ranking.py` also has other options available:
+- `-r [rating]` : The minimum rating down to which value you want the resulting list to go.
+By default, this is `3.75`.
 - `-w y` : Only consider movies you already logged.
 - `-w n` : Filter movies you already logged.
-- `-r [rating]` : The minimum rating down to which value you want the resulting list to go.
-By default, this is `3.75`.
-- `-o [csv/net]` : Without the `-o` flag, the list is simply printed to your terminal in full.
+- `-mode [std/bayesian]` : Choose mode of rating value calculation. `std` is the naive way where the sum of rating values is divided by the number of ratings.
+By default, this is `bayesian` where movies with few logs get punished.
 - `-b [weight]` : Choose weighting for bayesian averaging.
-Right now, the bayesian averaging is the only option for ranking movies, but you can change the way lesser known movies (those with only a few logs) are "punished" for being unpopular.
 The default is the number of users in your network divided by 100.
+This has no effect when `mode` is set to `std`.
+- `-o [csv/net]` : Without the `-o` flag, the list is simply printed to your terminal in full. `csv` saves the list to a file with the columns mentioned above.
+See below for `net`.
 - `-d [date]` : Date up to when ratings should be considered.
 This is useful for producing rankings from previous updates.